luke-burnett/amazon-invoice-downloader/README.md

 # Amazon Invoice Downloader (UK)
 Forked to work with Amazon UK and deal with some more complex use cases when finding and saving invoices.
 Majority of code remains as written by David C Wang (thank you!).
 Also kept as a plain script rather than using Hatch - personal preference.

+Also includes code from this thread in the issues: https://github.com/dcwangmit01/amazon-invoice-downloader/issues/4

 [![PyPI - Version](https://img.shields.io/pypi/v/amazon-invoice-downloader.svg)](https://pypi.org/project/amazon-invoice-downloader)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/amazon-invoice-downloader.svg)](https://pypi.org/project/amazon-invoice-downloader)